rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 both implement one *trait*, Rust can figure out which implementation of a trait to use based on the type of `self`.

-However, associated functions that are part of traits don't have a `self` parameter.
-When two types in the same scope implement that trait, Rust can't figure out which type we mean unless we use *fully qualified syntax*.
+However, associated functions that are part of traits don’t have a `self` parameter.
+When two types in the same scope implement that trait, Rust can’t figure out which type we mean unless we use *fully qualified syntax*.
 For example, take the `Animal` trait in Listing 19-30 that has the associated function `baby_name`, the implementation of `Animal` for the struct `Dog`, and